michael-olufemi/LunarAgent/README.md

-# Lunar Agriculture Pod AI Agent
+# AI Agent for a Simulated Lunar Agriculture Pod

 This project is an autonomous AI agent for managing a lunar agriculture pod.
 It detects environmental and image-based anomalies, makes realistic decisions, runs metagenomics workflows, and provides actionable reports.
 The agent can screen for plant pathogens and query research articles for detected pathogens.